orionrobots/orionrobots.github.io/_posts/2023-03-05-using-a-raspberry-pi-to-inspect-code-on-raspberry-pi-pico.md

 ---
 ## Background

-The Raspberry Pi Pico robot shown in "Robotics at Home with Raspberry Pi Pico" runs the sophisticated Monte Carlo Localisation simulation.
+The Raspberry Pi Pico robot shown in my soon to be released book "[Robotics at Home with Raspberry Pi Pico](https://amzn.to/3ZlxX0v)" runs the sophisticated Monte Carlo Localisation simulation.
 This can produce a lot of data very quickly.

 There's a component to visualise this data with matplotlib on a PC.